Jersey aim to make global Twenty20 qualifiers

 The top two sides from the tournament will go on to the global qualifier in the United Arab Emirates in October, with the best teams moving on to the 2014 Twenty20 World Cup in Bangladesh.

-The event, which runs from 7-14 July, will see Jersey face the likes of oldest rivals Guernsey and 2011 qualifiers Denmark and Italy, who beat Jersey in the semi-finals in 2011.
+The event, which runs from 7-14 July, will see Jersey face the likes of oldest rivals Guernsey and 2011 qualifiers Denmark and Italy, who

 The tournament ends just a week before Jersey hosts Division Six of the World Cricket League.